 Or try our Nest Blend, which has all the right natural organic ingredients ready to go.

 4. Fly Traps

-Fly ribbons are a non-invasive method that work well to get rid of flies in your chicken coop.
-They are an old fashioned, non toxic and insecticide free but effective way of controlling flies around the coop.
+Fly ribbons are a non-invasive method that works well to get rid of flies in your chicken coop.
+They are an old-fashioned, nontoxic, and insecticide-free but effective way of controlling flies around the coop.
 Just make sure to hang these high enough so the chickens cant access them.
 They may try to eat the flies off the strips and can get stuck themselves.

 If there are open windows on either side of your coop, then a strong cross breeze will keep flies away.

 6. Food Scraps